42BV/pdf-library/readme.md

 - Adding text and (automatic) positioning of text, in- or outside a paragraph.
 - Font selection (only the 14 default font types are available for now)
 - Adding images
-- Adding tables, with custom column spans
+- Adding tables, with custom column/row spans
 - Adding headers/footers
 - And more!

 ##Introduction
 Toucan-PDF offers an easy to use fluent API to start creating your documents with.
-To start creating documents simply create a new instance of DocumentBuilder.
+In order to begin you simply create a new instance of DocumentBuilder.

     DocumentBuilder builder = new DocumentBuilder();

 Congratulations, you've just created a document.
 Now, to start actually adding content we can just continue using this builder.
 The API offers method chaining allowing you to quickly create and fill new objects.
-Let's start with filling in some metadata of the document.
+Let's go ahead and fill in some metadata of the document.

     builder.title("The Hitchhiker's Guide to the Galaxy").writtenBy("Douglas Adams");